rfeggins/DevOps-Explained/running-sql-server-in-container.md

 Here is a quick summary of what we will cover:
 - Pulling the docker image for SQL Server from Docker github
-- Creating the SQL Server instance
+- Running SQL Server instance in Docker
 - Connnecting to the SQL instance
 - Creating our first database